Updated 28 May 2021

-Please see below for updated information regarding the second lockdown and latest government guidance.
+Please see below for updated information about plans for continuing your child’s music lessons and activities in response to the latest government guidance.

 What other support is available?

 We will continue to issue regular newsletters and to provide information on our websites and via our social media channels, please see links below.

 At this challenging time we would encourage young musicians to keep making music wherever possible.
 Making music is a positive activity that can boost well-being.
 Please keep an eye on our social media channels where we will be posting hints and tips to help keep young musicians motivated and active. #KeepMakingMusic

 Keeping in touch

 Please note that our offices are currently closed and so it is best to contact us by email where possible.

 Brighton & Hove Music & Arts (BHMA) prioritises the health and safety of all staff and pupils.
 As such, we are closely monitoring the situation and guidance surrounding COVID-19 (Coronavirus) and any potential impact it may have on our practices.